DragonRidersUnite/book/src/11-scenes.md

 args.state.timer -= 1
 ```

-We need to continue to subtract from the timer in each tick since we rely upon it for when we accept input to restart the game.
+We need to continue to subtract from the timer in each tick since we rely upon it when we accept input to restart the game.

 We introduce `#gameplay_tick` which contains all of our logic for when we're actually playing the game.
 We set the background to the blue solid rectangle and initialize our player and animate the sprite.
 That's all the same.